Diospyros kaki: Cultivation

-Kaki are grown worldwide, with 90 percent of the total in China, Japan and Korea.
-In East Asia the main harvest time for kaki is in the months of October and November.
+Diospyros kaki is grown worldwide, with 90 percent of the total in China, Japan and Korea.
+In East Asia the main harvest time is in the months of October and November.
 The trees lose their leaves by harvest time.
 Occasionally, the brightly colored fruit is left unharvested on the tree as a decorative effect.

 Cultivation of this species at first spread through East Asia.
-Since the 19th century, kaki partially replaced date-plum (Diospyros lotus, also known as Caucasian persimmon) in some countries in South Europe and West Asia, because kaki have bigger fruits than date-plum; cultivation in California began at that time.
+Since the 19th century, Diospyros kaki partially replaced date-plum (Diospyros lotus, also known as Caucasian persimmon) in some countries in South Europe and West Asia, because of its bigger fruits than date-plum; cultivation in California began at that time.

 The "Sharon" is a trade name for the "Triumph" variety grown in the fertile Plain of Sharon in Israel.
 It is a PCA variety which is always treated with carbon dioxide (CO_{2}) gas to remove astringency before it is marketed.
-This kaki has a rather squarish shape and it has one of the highest sugar contents of all varieties.
+This variety has a rather squarish shape and one of the highest sugar contents of all varieties.
 Unlike most other varieties, it has a very firm skin which gives it good keeping qualities and good resistance to handling.